salsify/condition-editor-coding-exercise/README.md

 * A user can create a single filter
 * Filters have the form `[property name] [operator] [property value]`
-* Creating or updating a filter causes the the view of products to update
+* Creating or updating a filter causes the the list of products to update

 # Tips and Recommendations
 - No other Operators will be introduced, but Products and Properties are dynamic, they may be added or removed in the future.